Basic words and phrases

 I will greet your friend.

-The man will see the woman.
+The man will watch the film.

 He or she will be the chief.

 He or she will be at home.

 ching don yo pesa.
 Please give some money.

 ching don ya do mi.
 Please give it to me.

 mi don yi do tu.
 I give this to you.

 mi don buke do yamen.
 I give a book to them.